 The Mexican Navy Secretaría de Marina (SEMAR) signed a contract with Beechcraft for two T-6C+ trainers in March 2014.
 Deliveries were made in August 2014.

 In February 2016, Affinity Flying Training Services placed two contracts with Beechcraft for the delivery of ten Beechcraft T-6C aircraft, parts, engineering and maintenance services to the UK Ministry of Defence’s Military Flying Training System (UKMFTS) programme.
 Beechcraft delivered the two aircraft in February 2018.
-The aircraft will be used for the training of pilots of the Royal Airforce and the Royal Navy.
+The aircraft will be used for the training of pilots of the UK Royal Airforce and the Royal Navy.